Willard van Orman Quine

 - Hylton, Peter, 2007, Quine, London and New York: Routledge.

 - Kemp, Gary, 2006, Quine: A Guide for the Perplexed, New York: Continuum.

-- Putnam, Hilary, 1962, “The Analytic and the Synthetic”, in Herbert Feigl and Grover Maxwell (eds.), Minnesota Studies in the Philosophy of Science, III, pp. 358–97, Minneapolis: University of Minnesota Press.
-Reprinted in Putnam, Mind, Language and Reality Cambridge: University of Cambridge Press, pp. 33–69.
+- Putnam, Hilary, 1962, “The Analytic and the Synthetic”, Herbert Feigl and Grover Maxwell (eds.,) Minnesota Studies in the Philosophy of Science (Volume III), Minneapolis: University of Minnesota Press, pp. 358–97; reprinted in H. Putnam, Mind, Language and Reality, Cambridge: Cambridge University Press, pp. 33–69.

 - Strawson, P. F., 1959, Individuals, London: Methuen.